+On 2020, the President of the Russian Federation instructed to start the process of changing the double tax treaties with a number of countries, including Cyprus, Netherlands, Malta, Luxembourg and Switzerland.
 On September 8, 2020 the protocol on amendment of double tax treaty between Russia and Cyprus was signed.
 The amendments increased withholding tax rate envisaged by this double tax treaty in respect of dividends and interest to 15% (with certain exceptions).
 The amendments were ratified in the end of 2020 and came into effect starting from January 1, 2021.
+Similar protocols were signed with Malta and Luxembourg with effect from January 2021 for Malta and from 1 January 2022 for Luxembourg.